Alternatif Bank

 Alternatif Bank, formerly known as ABank, is a Turkish bank with headquarters in Istanbul.

 History

 The bank was founded in 1991 by the Doğan Holding and was enlisted in 1995.

-Having completed 24 years in banking industry, Alternatif Bank is an important subsidiary of The Commercial Bank (P.S.Q.C.), one of the leading banks in Qatar.
-Previously owned by one of the leading industrial conglomerates The Anadolu Group.
+Having completed 24 years in the banking industry, Alternatif Bank is an important subsidiary of The Commercial Bank (P.S.Q.C.), one of the leading banks in Qatar.
+Previously owned by one of the leading industrial conglomerates, The Anadolu Group.
 With an asset size of 13.1 billion TRL (as of year-end 2015), Alternatif Bank operates via its 54 branches.